Main Navigation

 Students can take the electives listed below or other electives may be approved by an advisor.

-You may substitute some of the MTM courses with electives from the Adventure Tourism, Ski Area Management, or Communication for Conservation graduate certificate programs.
+You may substitute some of the M.T.M. courses with electives from the Communication for Conservation graduate certificate program.

 The are some additional options, such as RRM 520 – Lodging Management, available as well.
 Please contact your Program Coordinator to determine your approved course plan.